parsonsmatt/parsonsmatt.github.io/_posts/2015-06-07-servant-persistent.markdown

 categories: programming
 ---

+Note: The code in this repository is for `servant-0.4`.
+The new version of Servant is slightly different.
+The code for this post is preserved in the GitHub repository under the `servant-0.4` branch.
+There'll be an updated post with the new version of Servant coming up.

 ## A Brief Example

 When people talk about why they like Haskell, the type system always comes out as a big win.
 Everything from inference, to refactorability, to compile-time checking.
 The more you can program into the type system, the more benefit you gain from it -- and there have been some compelling demonstrations lately.